isofarro/chess-opening-trees/README.md

 * `--max-closeness` is the number of plies from a position that has more than 1 visit.
 Defaults to 5.
 * `--batch-size` is the number of positions to delete in each transaction. defaults to 1000.

+Each 1-game position has a game reference, so it's feasible when the tree grows to reach the leaf position to re-process the game and add in some more moves.

 ## Opening tree queries